bestedt/module3-bested/README.md

 # Module3 Challenge
 This repository is for the Module 3 Challenge.
 Where we are given a source code and must modify to fit the accepatance criteria

+## User Story
+- AS AN employee with access to sensitive data
+- I WANT to randomly generate a password that meets certain criteria
+- SO THAT I can create a strong password that provides greater security

 ## Acceptance Criteria
 - GIVEN I need a new, secure password
 - WHEN I click the button to generate a password